Rudolfisky/Creative-Technology-2022/Projects/ALND (duo project).md

 ## What to do differently

-If I focused more on making a variety of prototypes I would've made more a technological impact.<br/>
+If I focused more on making a variety of prototypes I would've made more a technological focused impact.<br/>
-Combining this with better partnership arrangements would've made for a better project outcome.
+In order to achieve this I need to step back every once in a while to look at the bigger picture of the project and see where I'm headed.

+I will also focus on applying more AGILE methods into my group projects.
+Using methods like standups and sprints I can create better communication and an overall better experience for future projects.

+I should also Focus more on communication my progress with teachers.<br/> Doing so will help steer me in the right direction when problems like tunnel vision or bad group communication occur.